Hyaxon/monty-hall-simulator/README.md

 game, simulation, and statistical analysis.

-I originally built the core game and simulator as a programming exercise to test my understanding of Python and the Monty Hall problem.
+I originally built the core game and simulator as a programming exercise to test my understanding of the Monty Hall problem.
 The project later expanded into a broader analysis of how switching, the number of doors, the number of doors revealed, and the host's knowledge affect the probability of winning.